Dalymount Park: "Glory years"

 In its heyday, Dalymount Park, or "Dalyer" as it is popularly known, regularly saw crowds of up to 40,000 for big games, however, whether it was ever able to accommodate this number of spectators safely is open to question.
 The stadium consisted of three sides of open terracing, one side the "Shed End" or "School End" being partly covered with a roof over half the terrace since 1945.
-The fourth side was the main stand, which held only 1500 seats.
+The fourth side was the main stand, which held only 1,500 seats.
 The stand was constructed in 1928 from iron and wood, with wooden benches and a terraced standing room at the front.
 The floodlights that adorn Dalymount Park, once thought to have stood at Arsenal's old stadium, were in fact built in Scotland.
 The lights were funded through what we would now refer to as crowdfunding and inviting some of the bigger teams over.
 Initial notices suggested that the lights would be in place by September 1961, which was then extended to October and ultimately until February 1962.
 In the words of Club Secretary Andy Kettle, as quoted by Ryan Clarke in his recent series on Dalymount, it also meant that Bohs could "invite many top clubs to Dublin from time to time".

 The first of which ended up being Arsenal, though they weren't the first choice.
 But before these glamour matches could be paid Kettle had to deal with some level of internal dissent from Bohs members about the level of expenditure and even had to engage in a little bit of what might be termed "crowdfunding" in the modern parlance.
 Kettle elaborated in the Dublin Evening Mail that the club had "approached their bankers, the Munster and Leinster Bank, their members, players, traders, FAI and League of Ireland for financial assistance", before adding "Bohs are keeping open their fund and will only be to happy to receive any further contributions.
 No matter how small…"The inaugural floodlit match saw Arsenal beat Bohemians 3-8.

-Dalymount's record attendance was put at 48,000 for an Irish international game against England on 19 May 1957.
-A similar crowd attended the first entry of an Irish team into the European Cup, when Shamrock Rovers played Manchester United in 1957.
+Dalymount's record attendance was set during an Irish international game, the 1958 World Cup qualifier match against England, on 19 May 1957.
+The total figure was estimated to be between 45,000 and 48,000.
+A similar crowd attended the first entry of an Irish team into the European Cup, when Shamrock Rovers played Manchester United in September 1957.
 The record attendance at the venue for an FAI Cup final is 45,000, achieved when Shamrock Rovers beat Bohs in 1945.
 The ground saw the international debuts of players such as Liam Brady, Johnny Giles and Denis Irwin.